thevirtualme998/Superstore-Sales-Analysis/README.md

 Geographical Analysis: Sales distribution across different regions and states.

+Sales Trends: Visualization of sales performance over time (e.g., yearly sales trends) to identify patterns and growth.

+Product Performance: Analysis of sales by product categories and sub-categories to identify best-selling and underperforming products.

 ## Tools Used
 Python: The core programming language used for the analysis.